 Establish data governors

 Operating an MDS and maintaining a Master Data Management is definitely not a one-off.
-It is a continuous process which has to be maintained, that has to be optimised and that has to be monitored.
+It is a continuous process that has to be maintained, that has to be optimized and that has to be monitored.
 Otherwise you’ll end up in a complete mess.

 Lesson learned #4: Establish data governor positions.
-And I’m not talking about a data police, searching for mistakes and prosecuting the authors.
-I’m talking about dedicated staff which are responsible for the further development of your MDS.
+And I’m not talking about data police, searching for mistakes, and prosecuting the authors.
+I’m talking about the dedicated staff who are responsible for the further development of your MDS.
 They give advice, they are responsible for changing processes, they are responsible for adding new data and connecting new systems.

 Content is king

 Finally, I’m going to tell you a secret: The best MDS won’t be used without content.
 Ok, that’s obvious — but so important.
 Content is king.
 Without high-quality content and a broad range of content your MDS is useless.